 An audit committee must be set up for investment funds that are classified as public interest entities (PIE).
-The Robeco Funds are exempt from appointing an audit committee on the basis of Article 3 of the 'Besluit instelling auditcommissie'.
 This means that Robeco's funds with PIE status do not have an audit committee.
 However, the absence of an audit committee does not mean that the associated tasks will be canceled, but that they must have been assigned elsewhere in the Robeco organization.
 Within Robeco, these tasks are performed by the Executive Committee of Robeco Institutional Asset Management B.V. (the "ExCo").
 The ExCo is supervised by the Supervisory Board of RIAM, advised by the ARC if applicable.